DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Introduction

 We extensively tested and compared our method against state-of-the-art methods in a variety of challenging motion sequences from public datasets, with different sensor configurations.
 Our results show that DragPoser outperforms both traditional IK-based methods and the newest data-driven approaches in nearly all error metrics.
 DragPoser excels at providing accurate end-effector positioning (as in traditional IK systems) but at the same time, it generates natural poses and temporally coherent motion, a feat that data-driven methods typically achieve only in the absence of hard constraints.
 DragPoser, however, boasts another distinct advantage: its adaptability to hardware changes.
 We showcase this adaptability by demonstrating DragPoser's robust capability to effectively handle missing input data caused by occlusions, faulty sensors, or communication problems.
 Additionally, users can dynamically add constraints in real-time to target specific types of motions.
 This dual adaptability not only reinforces the system's resilience but also enhances its performance in real-world applications.
-Upon acceptance, the code will be released to facilitate ongoing development, comparisons, and evaluations.